fairDataSociety/beeson/README.md

 All sections are padded to fit segments (32 bytes), where
 - Header is always present at BeeSon types
-- Application Binary Interface (ABI) is presented at _container types_ and _misc types_.
+- DNA is presented at _container types_ and _misc types_.
 In other cases, it is omitted.
-- Data implementation is the serialized data itself that only stores the value of the data described in the header (and in the ABI).
+- Data implementation is the serialized data itself that only stores the value of the data described in the header (and in the DNA).

-The elements of the ABI (abiSegmentSize, typeDefinition array, etc.) are packed, but the whole ABI byte serialization is padded to a whole segment.
+The elements of the DNA (abiSegmentSize, typeDefinition array, etc.) are packed, but the whole DNA byte serialization is padded to a whole segment.
 It is needed, because the data implementation part can start on a new segment which is required for cheap BMT inclusion proofs.
-Also, if the ABI is processed the Data Implementation has random access to its elements.
+Also, if the DNA is processed the Data Implementation has random access to its elements.

 The data implementation also consists of segments where the data type can reserve one or more segments.
 If the data is smaller than a segment (32 bytes) than the data will be padded with zeros for the whole segment.